kidfribble/trevathan.me/notes/10-the-training.md

 5. [The Race Training](#the-race-training)

 ## Training for Training <a name="training-for-training"></a>
+Last time, I "trained to train," and this approach was _definitely_ beneficial.
+I exercised most days, limiting my total weekly mileage to fewer than 10 miles and focusing more on strength training and yoga.
+This strategy worked well for my fitness level at the time and set me up for success with the kind of strain I was about to put my body through when the real training began.
+That's when the learning truly started.
+My form, shoes, mindset, diet, and guilty habits were all suddenly up for adjustment.

+Today, I'm exercising for about 90 minutes every day, primarily focusing on yoga, strength training, biking, and hiking.
+It's a lot of activity, broken up into multiple sessions throughout the day.
+I don't think I could have made this a routine if not for having trained for that first marathon and experiencing what it was like to fully commit and endure such grueling physical work.

 Growing up, I played baseball and became somewhat comfortable with homegrown gymnastics, doing all sorts of ill-advised childhood stunts.
 Moreover, I learned about gymnastics form and training when dating a wonderfully talented and patient person who was a gymnastics coach at the time (now a trapeze artist).
 My point in sharing this: I'm starting from a different place than many, and I want to underscore that what you're reading here should be seen through that lens.
 What I've done in the past is not a requirement, but it is my starting place, and it's far from starting at zero.

 Once my career in design truly started after college, however, I became another hunched-over human being bound to their computer and stressing out to keep my woefully underpaid and truly terrible first job.
 This led to numerous injuries due to inactivity, hunching over for endless hours, getting very little sleep (I once billed 140 hours in one week at that job), and having very few hobbies that involved my body doing anything without a keyboard and mouse.